PrefectHQ/prefect/docs/concepts/schedules.md

 ```
 </div>

 This schedule will create flow runs for this deployment every day at midnight.
-You cannot set a timezone for your schedule from the CLI at the present time.

 `interval` and `rrule` are the other two command line schedule flags.